demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-tls-profile-list

 ***
 List TLS profiles.
 TLS profiles allow you to selectively disable or enable TLS for specific email recipient patterns, IP subnets, and so on.
-A common use of TLS profiles is to enforce TLS transport to a specific domain and verify the certificate of the receiving servers. if an name is given, the command will return the information about the wanted TLS profile.
-Mainly used in the configuration of Access control rule.
+A common use of TLS profiles is to enforce TLS transport to a specific domain and verify the certificate of the receiving servers.
+If a name is given, the command will return the information about the specified TLS profile.
+Mainly used in the configuration of access control rule.

 #### Base Command